-

 From 14 October 2024 the Administrative Review Tribunal (ART) replaces the Administrative Appeals Tribunal (AAT).
 Appeal pathways and matters remain largely the same as previous AAT arrangements under ART arrangements, although specific legislative section numbers in the ART Act differ.
 Importantly, timeframes for appeals for veterans and provision of information etc. remain the same.
 Except for pages relating to prior historical rulings, reviews and advice, after 14 October 2024 references to the AAT in these pages should be taken as a reference to ART.

-Nature of Administrative Appeals Tribunal (AAT) hearings
+Nature of Administrative Appeals Tribunal (ART) hearings

 Proximity of Tribunal hearings